Automobiles Alpine: 1970s

-In fact, having achieved the rally championship, and with Renault money now fully behind them, Alpine had set their sights on a new target.
+Having achieved the rally championship, and with Renault money now fully behind them, Alpine had set their sights on a new target.
 The next aim was to win at Le Mans.
 Renault had also taken over the Gordini tuning firm and merged the two to form Renault Sport.
 A number of increasingly successful sports racing cars appeared, culminating in the 1978 Le Mans win with the Renault Alpine A442B.
-This was fitted with a turbo-charged engine; Alpine had been the first company to run in and win an international rally with a turbo car as far back as 1972 when Thérier took a specially modified A110 to victory on the Critérium des Cévennes.
+This was fitted with a turbo-charged engine; Alpine had been the first company to run in and win an international rally with a turbo car as far back as 1972, when Thérier took a specially modified A110 to victory on the Critérium des Cévennes.

 1971 also saw Alpine begin construction of open-wheel racing cars.
-Initially in Formula Three within a year they were building Formula Two cars as well.
+Initially in Formula Three, they were building Formula Two cars within a year as well.
 However, without a competitive Renault Formula Two engine available, the F2 cars could neither be known as Renaults nor Alpines while powered by Ford-Cosworth and BMW engines and were labelled Elf 2 and later Elf 2J.
 A Renault 2.0 litre engine arrived in time for Jean-Pierre Jabouille to win the European Formula 2 Championship in 1976.
-By this time Alpine with Jabouille driving had built a Formula One car as a testing mule which lead directly to their entry into the Formula One World Championship in 1977.
+By this time, Alpine with Jabouille driving had built a Formula One car as a testing mule which lead directly to their entry into the Formula One World Championship in 1977.
 A second European Formula 2 championship followed with René Arnoux in 1977 with the customer Martini team, before Alpine sold the F2 operation to Willi Kauhsen to concentrate on the Le Mans and Formula One programs.